 AILA’s Board of Governors has voted to endorse the Resolving Extended Limbo for Immigrant Employees and Families (RELIEF) Act (S. 2603).
 The legislation proposes reforms to the immigration system that AILA has long been on the record of supporting, including exempting spouses and minor children of primary applicants from the immigrant visa quotas, increasing the number of green cards over the next five years, protecting minor children from aging out, and eliminating the per country caps.
+The House companion version of the RELIEF Act was introduced on December 5, 2019, by Representative Donna Shalala (D-FL).
 Given the much-needed improvement the legislation would bring to our immigration laws and the unconscionable visa backlog, AILA expresses its continued support for those principles.

 The RELIEF Act is one of several pieces of immigration-related legislation being considered by Congress, including provisions to eliminate the per country caps.
 AILA recognizes the impact of the per-country quotas on nationals of affected countries and supports elimination of per-country caps in combination with visa backlog reduction efforts.
 However, we recognize the very real practical consequences on both sides of the debate when elimination of per country caps is not paired with backlog reduction provisions.
 For this reason, AILA maintains a neutral position in regards to the Fairness for High-Skilled Immigrants Act of 2019 (H.R.
 1044/S. 386).
 AILA has created this dedicated issue page to keep members informed about the status of these legislative proposals, and we will continue to update the page with new information, research, and analysis to help members make informed decisions regarding the legislation.